0xKimutai/0xKimutai/README.md

     🎉 Fun Facts About Me
   </h3>
   <p align="center" style="max-width: 700px; margin: auto; color:#00FFFF; font-size:16px; font-style:italic;">
-      I can debug code faster than I can decide on a pizza topping, and my blood type might actually be Java.
+      I can debug code faster than I can decide on a pizza topping, and my blood type might actually be Solidity.
       I’ve probably spent more hours on strategy games than on actual strategies, cats trust me way too quickly, and I once tried explaining blockchain at a family dinner — now I’m banned from explaining anything.
       My dream job?
 Either remote work from Mars 🌍 or, uncensored version: laying on a yacht 🛥️,